docmost/docs/docs/user-guide/mcp.md

 Docmost provides a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that allows AI assistants and tools to interact with your workspace content.
 Through MCP, AI clients can search, read, create, and update pages, manage spaces, and more — all using your existing API key for authentication.

 :::note
-MCP is an enterprise feature.
-An active enterprise license is required.
+A valid Business or Enterprise license is required to unlock this feature.
 :::

 ## Enabling MCP (Admin)